Skip to Content

 The trail is quite long, and you definitely need good hiking shoes for it but worth the effort.

-It might get very hot there.
+It might get very hot there, especially during summer.

 Where to stay at Cattail Falls